Guide for Author

 The Editor may send revised manuscripts to peer reviewers for their feedback or may use his or her own judgment to assess how closely the authors have followed the Editor’s and the reviewers’ comments on the original manuscript.

-The Editor then makes a recommendation to the Editor-in-Chief regarding the suitability of the manuscript for publication.
-The Editor-in-Chief is responsible for making the final decision regarding each manuscript.
+The Editor then makes a recommendation to the Editor in Chief regarding the suitability of the manuscript for publication.
+The Editor in Chief is responsible for making the final decision regarding each manuscript.
 The journal aims to reach a final decision on publication within 10–12 weeks of submission for all articles.

 The members of the Editorial Board act in advisory roles, providing feedback as reviewers and making suggestions to improve the journal.